rx13/CircuitBlocks/README.md

-**The desktop version of CircuitBlocks has been deprecated.
-Please check out the new [web version of CircuitBlocks](https://code.circuitmess.com/) which runs directly in your browser and features Python code generation.**

-# CircuitBlocks
+# CircuitBlocks Redux

 <img src="https://old.circuitmess.com/wp-content/uploads/CB-Cover-e1572298172355.png">

-A graphical programming interface that helps newbies get into embedded programming.
-Based on Microsoft's [MakeCode](https://github.com/microsoft/pxt), [PXT-Blockly](https://github.com/microsoft/pxt-blockly) (Google Blockly fork), and carlosperate's [Ardublockly](https://github.com/carlosperate/ardublockly).
+CircuitBlocks Redux is a modernized, self-hosted graphical programming interface for embedded devices.
+This project is a maintained fork of the original [CircuitBlocks (archived)](https://github.com/CircuitMess/CircuitBlocks), updated for maintainability and ongoing development by Holophage Limited.

-CircuitBlocks downloads and executables can be found [here](https://github.com/CircuitMess/CircuitBlocks/releases/).
+Downloads and executables can be found [here](https://github.com/rx13/CircuitBlocks/releases/).

 When first started, the app will try to identify an already existing Arduino installation.
-If one isn't found it will download and install the Arduino IDE along with all the required drivers and libraries required for the CircuitMess Ringo board.
+If one isn't found it will download and install the Arduino IDE along with all the required drivers and libraries required for the Holophage Limited Ringo board.

 ________________________________________________________________________________________________________________________________________

-**NOTE: You can skip these steps if you just want to use CircuitBlocks.
-Find the installation guide and the tutorial [here](https://www.circuitmess.com/circuitblocks-tutorial/).**
+**NOTE: You can skip these steps if you just want to use CircuitBlocks Redux.
+See the latest releases and documentation at [https://github.com/rx13/CircuitBlocks](https://github.com/rx13/CircuitBlocks).**

 ## Running a dev environtment